StackStorm/st2docs/docs/source/install/overview.rst

 3. st2mistral
 --------------

-:doc:`/mistral` is a workflow service component that StackStorm uses for long-running workflows.
+:doc:`/mistral` is a workflow service component that |st2| uses for long-running workflows.
 It is packaged as ``st2mistral`` ``deb`` or ``rpm``, installed under ``/opt/stackstorm/mistral``, runs in a dedicated Python virtualenv, and is configured by ``/etc/mistral/mistral.conf``. ``mistral- server`` runs workflow logic and calling actions, reaching out to st2api for action execution